iovisor/bcc/README.md

 programs that can be dynamically loaded into a Linux kernel.

-The compiler relies upon eBPF (Extended Berkeley Packet Filters), which is a feature in Linux kernels starting from 3.19.
+The compiler relies upon eBPF (Extended Berkeley Packet Filters), which is a feature in Linux kernels starting from 3.15.
 Currently, this compiler leverages features which are mostly available in Linux 4.1 and above.

+## Installing

+See [INSTALL.md](INSTALL.md) for installation steps on your platform.

 ## Motivation